Robust Markov Decision Process: Beyond Rectangularity: Policy evaluation for -rectangular uncertainty set.

 {\textbf {Adversarial MDP}}.
 The policy evaluation problem can be reformulated as an MDP with state set $[r]$, action set $\X$ and policy set $\W$.
 This MDP is played by the adversary.
-The adversary starts at period $t=0$ with an initial reward $\boldsymbol{p}_{0}^{\top}\boldsymbol{r_{\pi}}$ and the initial distribution $\boldsymbol{p}_{0}^{\top}\boldsymbol{T}_{\pi}$ over the set of states $[r]$.
+The adversary starts at period $t=0$ with an initial reward $\bm{p}_{0}^{\top}\bm{r_{\pi}}$ and the initial distribution $\bm{p}_{0}^{\top}\bm{T}_{\pi}$ over the set of states $[r]$.
 When the current state is $i \in [r]$, the adversary picks action $s$ with probability $w_{i,s}$.
 For $i,j \in [r]$ and $ s \in \X$, the transition probability and the reward are given by

-It is worth noting that the transition probability only depends of the chosen action $s$ and the arriving state $j$ but not of the current state $i$.
-The reward only depends of the chosen action $s$ and not of the current state $i$.
+It is worth noting that the transition probability only depends on the chosen action $s$ and the arriving state $j$ but not on the current state $i$.
+The reward only depends on the chosen action $s$ and not on the current state $i$.
+Additionally, the policy of the adversary may be randomized, as the factors $\bm{w}_{i}$ may not be deterministic. \tb{Also, note that the authors in \cite{ho2020partial} construct a \textit{robust evaluation MDP}, with the goal to reformulate the policy evaluation problem for $s$-rectangular uncertainty set as an MDP.
+The main differences with our adversarial MDP are the sets of states and actions, and the constraints on the set of feasible policies.} We have the following proposition. \begin{proposition} Let $\bm{\beta} \in \R^{r}$ be the value function of the adversary choosing factors $\bm{w}_{1} \in \W^{1}, ..., \bm{w}_{r} \in \W^{r}$.
+Then $\bm{\beta}$ satisfies the Bellman recursion:

-The $r$-rectangularity assumption enables us to develop an iterative algorithm for the policy evaluation problem.
-In particular, following the interpretation of the policy evaluation problem as an alternate MDP, we present a value iteration algorithm for the adversarial MDP in Algorithm \ref{alg:PE}.

-We can now state the main theorem of this section. \begin{theorem} Let $\PP$ an $r$-rectangular uncertainty set and $\pi$ a stationary Markovian policy.
-Algorithm \ref{alg:PE} gives an $\epsilon$-optimal solution to the policy evaluation problem in time polynomial in the input size and $\log(\epsilon^{-1}).$ \end{theorem}